Floorp-Projects/Floorp/docs/bug-mgmt/processes/labels.rst

 -  Consistency makes measurement of processes simpler across the organization
--  Consistency makes it easier to write re-usable process tools
+-  Consistency makes it easier to write reusable process tools
 -  Consistency increases clarity for those than need to work across different repositories and bug trackers
 -  Consistency reduces friction around engineering mobility between